-In the instance that you have a coronavirus-related text message for folks who have not provided their prior consent, and you’re wondering if you can send it anyway, here are some ways to figure out if you’re exempt and able to move forward.
+In the instance that you have a coronavirus-related text message for folks who have not provided their prior consent, and you’re wondering if you can send it anyway, here are some examples to consider:

 As with any consent-related question, we encourage you to seek legal counsel to help determine if your message is marketing or emergency content.

 You may also find helpful information in blogs and articles from the Womble Bond Dickinson’s TCPA Defense Force— a group of attorneys who specialize in TCPA law.

 If you’re still unsure, we suggest you aggressively publicize a method to subscribe to text updates.
 Give your audience plenty of ways to legally subscribe to your messages through keywords, web forms, click-to-text buttons, and mobile sign-up widgets.